CRPS, a condition I have suffered for 5 years. A progressive condition that the NHS describes as a poorly understood condition.

 What a true quote.
 I can remember when I sat and watched my world fall to pieces right in front of my eyes.
 Nothing I could do to stop or control it.
 No power to change the inevitable.
 I can remember the one feeling like no other.
 “I am on my own” even though I was surrounded by people I knew that not one of them could ever understand the feelings I was having. the thoughts that were going through my mind.

 I stepped in the darkest place of my life and could not see any way out.
 I had fallen over and the loneliness had taken hold.
-My life changed when I spoke out and to someone how I felt.
+My life changed when I spoke out to someone about how I felt.
 That was the first step on my journey to Getting back up.
-Now I am a fighter with the aim of helping others to gain the skills to fight back and get back up. .
+Now I am a fighter with the aim of helping others to gain the skills to fight back and get back up.

 There is often a point in my life when I look at what I am doing and wonder how I ever got there.
 Standing in front of a room full of people, everyone in the room has lived their lives their way and yet, today they were completely focused on my story.
 The absolutely unbelievable feeling of pride is always a great feeling.

 I love working with and alongside Beverley from Awaken Coaching.
-However, The absolute honour of sharing a stage with the amazing twice gold medallist Paralympian, Stephanie Millward Mbe today was a privilege.
+However, The absolute honour of sharing a stage with the amazing twice gold medallist Paralympian, Stephanie Millward MBE today was a privilege.
 I literally can’t wait to work with you again soon.
 Good luck in the upcoming world championships.

 Having empathy is a key ingredient in becoming the best person you can be, if you open your mind to others you will learn more than you will ever teach, the reward is endless.